thescientist13/greenwood-bun/README.md

 ## Demo

-This repo aims to demonstrate a couple of Greenwood's features ([API Routes](https://www.greenwoodjs.io/docs/api-routes/) and [SSR pages](https://www.greenwoodjs.io/docs/server-rendering/#routes)) focused on using Web Components (WCC) and Web Standards to deliver the content for the demo.
+This repo aims to demonstrate a couple of Greenwood's features ([API Routes](https://www.greenwoodjs.io/docs/api-routes/) and [SSR pages](https://www.greenwoodjs.io/docs/server-rendering/#routes)) focused on using Web Components (Lit) and Web Standards to deliver the content for the demo.

 ### API Routes